 Plant the berm as soon as you know the swale is level and is the right size for the job.

 I especially like strawberries (3-foot-deep roots), asparagus (6-feet-deep roots), or rhubarb (10-feet-deep roots) because their roots are guaranteed to capture the water from the swale and slow it down.
 Fruit trees have shallow roots that reach wide, holding the topsoil intact, but be sure to plant them with deep-rooted herbaceous plants to better stabilize the berm as a whole.
-Adding some berry-producing nitrogen-fixing shrubs would make an excellent combination.
+Adding some berry-producing nitrogen-fixing shrubs would make an excellent addition to a fruit tree planting.
 Perennial sunflowers are also a good choice.

 I like the edible options, but your swale berm might also serve as a windbreak, privacy fence, native habitat or whatever else you can dream up!
 A swale berm could make a nice hedgerow.

-Swales can be aesthetically-pleasing, if necessary, for the residential yard.
+Swales can be aesthetically pleasing, if necessary, for the residential yard.
 Fill the trench with gravel and you have a walkable pathway.
 Just be sure to lay down weed blocker fabric on all sides before dumping in the gravel!
 Give the berm a rock border, and you have a raised bed.
-I topped my walkable trench with 4 inches of wood chips because I didn’t like cleaning fall leaves off of gravel.
+I topped my walkable trench with 4 inches of wood chips because I didn’t like cleaning leaves off the gravel in the fall.

 If your swale is located in an underused area and does not need to be walkable, then you might consider seeding clover seed in the trench.
 At the very least, put a layer of straw in the trench to reduce evaporation.